dylan-profiler/visions/docsrc/source/visions/typesets.rst

 Introduction
 ============

-Types can also be organized into groups of types to perform analysis over a dataframe or collection of series.
+Types can also be organized into groups of types to perform analysis over a DataFrame or collection of series.
 These are called visions typesets.

 .. code-block:: python